Boston Cream Pie Cream Horns

 - Place the mold, end of the strip side down.

-- Wisk the egg yolk and the water together.
+Wisk 2 egg yolks and 3 tbsp water together.

 - Brush each cream horn with egg yolk mixture.
 Sprinkle or roll in the sanding sugar.
 Place on paper towel, allowing access egg wash to be absorbed.